hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 I will not go into the details here.
 I've already explained the setup in my guide, available [here on the lab's Teams](https://polymtlca0.sharepoint.com/:b:/s/LamasStudents/ERAdp299ZEROpNn_zzF-7S4B6xghvEvX_c1yoxqzsT9Nvw?e=1Clw4S).

+> ##### Practice time :
+> Connect to the Cedar cluster using the method of your choice !
+Then, clone this repository on your home directory.

 ## 3. Transferring data

 ### File storage